Chart Color Schemes

 Page is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Page consisted of 70.2% houses and 29.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Page stood at 37.1%, with mortgaged dwellings at 28.0% and rented dwellings at 34.9%.
-The median monthly mortgage repayment in Page was $2,000, aligning with the Australian Capital Territory average.
-The median weekly rent figure in Page was recorded at $438, compared to the Australian Capital Territory's figures of $2,000 and $430 respectively.
-Nationally, Page's median monthly mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+As per the latest Census evaluation in Page, 70.2% of dwellings were houses, with the remaining 29.8% being semi-detached, apartments, or other types.
+This is compared to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Page stood at 37.1%, with mortgaged dwellings at 28.0% and rented ones at 34.9%.
+The median monthly mortgage repayment was $2,000, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent in Page was recorded as $438, compared to the Australian Capital Territory's figure of $450.
+Nationally, Page's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing